cunnie/cunnie.github.io/content/post/vcenter_8.0_tls.md

-Technical details: Sectigo included a variant of their root certificate "[USERTrust RSA Certification Authority](https://crt.sh/?id=1282303295)" that had been cross-signed (issued) by the old "[AAA Certificate Services](https://crt.sh/?id=331986)" which had been signed with the weak SHA-1 algorithm, which Google and others have been [deprecating](https://security.googleblog.com/2014/09/gradually-sunsetting-sha-1.html) since 2016.
+Technical details: Sectigo included a variant of their root certificate "[USERTrust RSA Certification Authority](https://crt.sh/?id=1282303295)" that had been cross-signed (issued) by the old "[AAA Certificate Services](https://crt.sh/?id=331986)" which had been self-signed with the weak SHA-1 algorithm, which Google and others have been [deprecating](https://security.googleblog.com/2014/09/gradually-sunsetting-sha-1.html) since 2016.